patrickbucher/docs/agile/clean-agile.md

 latter not necessarily shrinks at the rate of the velocity, because requirements and their estimations can change.
 Still, the burn-down chart's slope can be used to predict a likely date when the milestone is going to be reached.
 Agile is a feedback-driven approach.
-Even though the Agile manifesto doesn't mention velocity or burn-down charts, collecting such data and taking decisions based on it is crucial.
+Even though the Agile Manifesto doesn't mention velocity or burn-down charts, collecting such data and taking decisions based on it is crucial.
 Make that data public, transparent, and obvious.